bptlab/fcm2cpn/readme.md

 # CPN-Based Semantics for Cross-Case Data in Case Management

-This folder contains complementary files for the paper "CPN-Based Semantics for Cross-Case Data in Case management" submitted to [ICATPN](http://conf-2020.petrinet.net/).
+This folder contains complementary files for the paper "CPN-Based Semantics for Cross-Case Data in Case management" accepted for publication at [BPM Forum](https://congreso.us.es/bpm2020/).
+The binary of the prototype can be downloaded [here](https://owncloud.hpi.de/s/EII5PnKSQEpu0PI).

 ## List of Files
 * **Examples:**
-  * `models/cat_fragments.bpmn` contains a BPMN file comprising all the fragments of the computer-aided translation example mentioned in the paper.
+  * `models/budget_processes.bpmn` contains a BPMN file comprising both the *office supply purchasing*. and *business trip booking* process used in the paper (modeled using Signavio).
-  * `models/classicalPN.cpn` contains a formalization of the computer-aided translation example using classical Petri Nets ([CPNtools file](https://cpntools.org)).
+  * `models/budget_processes_corrected.bpmn` contains a BPM file comprising the two example processes with boundary events (modeled using Signavio)
-  * `models/coloredPN.cpn` contains a complete CPN formalization of the computer-aided translation example ([CPNtools file](https://cpntools.org))
+  * `models/coloredPN.cpn` contains a complete CPN formalization of the `budget_processes.bpmn` ([CPNtools file](https://cpntools.org))
-  * `models/olc.pdf` depicts the object life cycles of the example case model
-  * `models/domain_model.pdf` depicts the domain model of the example case model
+  * `models/k-soundness.cpn` contains a formalization `budget_processes.bpmn` including extensions for checking *k-soundness* ([CPNtools file](https://cpntools.org)).
+  * `models/k-soundnessCorrected.cpn` contains a corrected version of the process including extensions for checking *k-soundness*
   * `models/correlation/*.cpn` contains examples for different correlation mechanisms
 * **Translator:**
-  * `fcm2cpn.jar` is the binary of the translator
   * `src/*` contains the source files for the translator that translates a set of fragments to a CPN
   * `lib/*.jar` the [Access/CPN](http://cpntools.org/access-cpn/) libraries required for the prototype